Intermittent Fasting Could Replace Insulin for Diabetes

 1. Select lean proteins such as chicken breast or fish rather than fattier cuts, which could kick you out of ketosis if consumed excessively due to the gluconeogenesis process that converts excess protein into glucose, raising blood sugars again.

-2. Fruits should primarily consist of low-glycemic options like berries, strawberries, peaches, apricots, etc., having a lesser impact on blood sugars compared to their high-glycemic counterparts like bananas, grapes, pineapples, etc. For vegetables, leafy greens, broccoli, cauliflower, and bell peppers are all excellent choices as they're rich in nutrients and fiber yet relatively lower in carbohydrates.
+2. Fruits should primarily consist of low-glycemic options like berries, as they have a lesser impact on blood sugars compared to their high-glycemic counterparts like bananas, grapes, pineapples, etc. For vegetables, leafy greens, broccoli, cauliflower, and bell peppers are all excellent choices as they're rich in nutrients and fiber yet relatively lower in carbohydrates.

 3. This approach may seem daunting initially; however, once adopted, many people find it sustainable and enjoyable, leading to significant weight loss and improved overall health, including better control over diabetes symptoms.
 Remember, though, that every individual is unique, and what works for one person may not necessarily work for another.
 Therefore, it is always advisable to seek medical advice before making drastic alterations in dietary habits, particularly when managing chronic illnesses like diabetes.